Announcements

-The Nuclear Regulatory Commission has voted to regulate fusion like it regulates particle accelerators and many medical facilities.
+The U.S. Nuclear Regulatory Commission (NRC) has officially announced its decision to develop fusion regulations under a byproduct material framework, similar to how they currently regulate particle accelerators and many types of medical facilities.

 The U.S. Nuclear Regulatory Commission (NRC) has officially announced its decision to develop fusion regulations under a byproduct material framework, similar to how they currently regulate particle accelerators and many types of medical facilities.
 The selection of this regulatory path is a recognition of the stark differences between fusion's safety relative to nuclear fission, which the NRC regulates under a separate framework.
 The decision provides important clarity for fusion technologies to continue to advance in the U.S., and lowers regulatory hurdles for future devices developed by Zap Energy and its peers.